Infidelity is a traumatic event, but if you are searching for information on forgiving a cheater, you have already taken a few steps forwards.

 -You ruined my life

-Sometimes cheated partner have difficulty in moving beyond the victim mentality because they see themselves as the “good” side of the relationship, the saintly half that did nothing wrong.
+Sometimes cheated partners have difficulty in moving beyond the victim mentality because they see themselves as the “good” side of the relationship, the saintly half that did nothing wrong.

 As long as you keep dividing the relationship into “good” and “bad” you’re not doing yourself any favor.
 Reality is often more complex than that.